Nested XLOOKUP

 =XLOOKUP(lookup value1, period, XLOOKUP(lookup value2, names, sales)

 We want to find and get the sales based on two variables in the example.
-Our goal is to get the sales if the name is equal to Peter (lookup value1) and the period is equal to Q3 (lookup value2).
+We aim to get the sales if the name is equal to Peter (lookup value1) and the period is equal to Q3 (lookup value2).

 nested xlookup using two way lookup

-To apply a two-way lookup, a nested XLOOKUP method.
+To apply a two-way lookup, use a nested XLOOKUP method.
 The formula in I4 is:

 =XLOOKUP(I3,period,XLOOKUP(I2,names,sales))